AndreiDodu/q-manager-core/README.md

 	questionnaire create TITLE HELP LANGUAGE_CODE

 Where:
- - TITLE is the title of your questionnaire
+ - `TITLE` is the title of your questionnaire
- - HELP is the text that describes the questionnaire
+ - `HELP` is the text that describes the questionnaire
- - LANGUAGE_CODE the language code of the TITLE and HELP
+ - `LANGUAGE_CODE` the language code of the `TITLE` and `HELP`

-If you do not want to specify the TITLE, use the $ symbol to indicate that you don't want to define that field.
+If you do not want to specify the `TITLE`, use the `$` symbol to indicate that you don't want to define that field.

 To update a Questionnaire: